Skip navigation

-Catholic Health Minimally Invasive Gynecologic Surgeon Peter Sticco, MD, shares helpful information about endometriosis, a significant underlying cause of abdominal and pelvic pain.
+Dr. Peter Sticco, MD, Gynecologic Surgeon at Catholic Health, shares helpful information about endometriosis, a significant underlying cause of abdominal and pelvic pain.

 Are painful periods normal?
-Aren’t I supposed to have some pain with my periods?
+Isn't it common to experience some pain with your period?

 While pain associated with a menstrual period is common, it is certainly not normal.
-There can be several underlying causes, each with their own treatment options, but by far the most common is endometriosis.
+There are several underlying causes, each with distinct treatment options, but endometriosis is by far the most common cause.

 What is endometriosis?

 Tissue known as the “endometrium” is the inner lining of the uterus.
-When this tissue is present outside the uterus, such as in the abdomen and pelvis, it is called endometriosis.
+When this tissue is present outside the uterus, such as in the abdomen and pelvis, the condition is called endometriosis.

 Why is this problematic?

-This is problematic because endometriosis causes significant inflammation and can affect surrounding structures including the fallopian tubes, ovary, bowel and bladder.
+This is problematic because endometriosis causes significant inflammation and can affect surrounding structures, including the fallopian tubes, ovaries, bowel and bladder.
 Many women experience abdominal bloating around their menstrual period because of this inflammation.
 Additionally, nerves deep within the pelvis can signal pain.

 A formal diagnosis of endometriosis is made during surgery.
 There is no specific test to definitively diagnose endometriosis.
 The most important first step is a thorough and detailed history and physical examination with a physician experienced in diagnosing and treating endometriosis.